kkrull/shell-sandbox/src/zsh/sode/bin/fs-find.7.md

 # DESCRIPTION

-**fs** helps you search for source files among several Git repositories that you have cloned.
+**fs-find** helps you search for source files among several Git repositories that you have cloned.

 This is useful when you don't know ahead of time which specific repositories to look in.
 It helps you filter out non-source files that also exist in those directories, so you can find what you are